tekr-io/lukaz-reference/source/includes/main.md

 # Introduction

 Welcome to the lukaz API!
-You can use our API to access lukaz endpoints.
+You can use our API to develop your application based on lukaz.

-We have a client available in JavaScript.
+We have an API client available in JavaScript.
 You can view code examples in the right side.

+## Installation

 You can install lukaz with the following command:

 `npm i @lukaz/client`

+Or just use our HTTP endpoints described in this reference.

+## Base URLs

-Production environment `BASE_URL`:
+### Production Environment

 `europe-west1-lukaz-api.cloudfunctions.net`

-Development environment `BASE_URL`:
+### Development Environment

 `europe-west1-lukaz-dev.cloudfunctions.net`

+Create an account on our dev UI: <a href="https://lukaz.dev/sign-up?user=true" target="_blank">lukaz.dev</a>

+Set the dev environment on the JS client by passing `{dev: true}` in the second parameter.